Ckef/groufix-old/README.md

 ## Usage

 Once Groufix is built, it can be used in your code with `#include <groufix.h>`.
 All _core_ functionality will be made available through that file.
 Make sure the include directory in this repository is listed as a directory to search for header files.
 This directory contains all public header files necessary to use the library.
 Before using the engine, it should be initialized with a call to `gfx_init`.
 After being done with the engine, it should be terminated with a call to `gfx_terminate`.
-Additionally, to create any rendering related resources, at least one window should be created.
-This window will act as a context to communicate to the graphics card, if no window exists, there are no means of communicating.

 All names starting with `gfx`, `_gfx` and `GFX` are reserved by Groufix, using such a name for any variable or function in conjunction with the engine might result in redefinitions.